jaredwray/cacheable/README.md

             // Second time fetches user from memory_cache, since it's highest priority.
             // If the data expires in the memory cache, the next fetch would pull it from
-            // the Redis cache, and set the data in memory again. multi_cache.wrap(key2, function (cb) {
+            // the 'some_other_cache', and set the data in memory again. multi_cache.wrap(key2, function (cb) {
                 get_user(user_id2, cb);
             }, function (err, user) {